 - Medicare Part A (hospital insurance), if applicable

 Medigap itself isn’t typically associated with a deductible.
 However, if your Medigap plan doesn’t cover the Part A or Part B deductible, you’re still responsible for paying those.

 Medigap Plan F and Plan G do have a high-deductible option.
 The monthly premiums for these plans are typically lower, but you’ll have to meet a deductible before they start to cover costs.
-For 2020, the deductible is $2,340.
+For 2021, the deductible is $2,370 for these plans.